CodeYourFuture/CYF-Workshops/git-cli/staging.md

 🎯 Goal: stage changes in our working directory.
+🎯 Goal: check the state of the working directory and the staging area

 ## Updating the working tree

-So, given our **working directory**, **timeline** - we might be asking:

-> **How do we actually take a snapshot of our current work**
->
-> Or in other words, **how do we create a commit?**

-Let's make a change to the current working directory.
+Let's make a change to the current working directory and then stage that change.

 Open up this project in VSCode (if you've not done so already) Find a problem with the `lasagne.html` source code and try to fix it in the file editor.

 ## Current mental model 🧠

-In our current mental model we've discussed...

-- Working tree
-- Commit timeline

-And we're trying to take a snapshot of our working tree at the moment.

-We're missing one final area in our mental model.
+We've made a change to the **working directory** and we now need to **stage the change**

 We need to inspect the **staging area**.

 ## Staging area 🔴 🟢